Reactive Programming Basics¶

 Note

 While the previous section briefly touched on hot reloading implementation, this represents just one application of the reactive programming framework.
-Hot reloading is an optional feature that can be easily implemented with our reactivity engine, but it's not the sole purpose or requirement of this library.
+Hot reloading is an optional feature that can be easily implemented with the reactivity engine, but it's not the sole purpose or requirement of this library.
 The reactive programming paradigm offers much broader potential beyond just development tooling, enabling sophisticated data flow management, automatic state synchronization, and interactive applications across various domains.

-What's Next
+What's Next¶